Plan of Study

 - Degree title should be MSME or PhD

-Research area should be chosen from one of ME’s official areas below; you should not put your thesis title.
-Non-thesis candidates can leave this area blank.
+Research area should be chosen from one of ME’s fundamental areas below (not application areas); you should not put your thesis title.
+Professional Masters students should enter their specialization area under Research area; all other non-thesis candidates can leave this area blank.

 - Solid Mechanics

 - Concentration Area: for the majority of students, you will not complete this area.
-You should not complete this, unless you have applied and been accepted to a special concentration field.
+Only complete this area if you have applied through Slate, and have been accepted into a special concentration field by that program.

 - Primary Area: Courses should have a reasonably close relation to the core subject.
 For example, if the primary area is heat transfer it might include courses in heat transfer, mass transfer, fluid mechanics and thermodynamics.
 Courses in the primary area can come from other departments other than ME.
 A significant number of courses on the POS are expected to be from ME or directly related to it.

 - Related Area: Courses would be outside the primary area but still contribute significantly to the knowledge base of the student.
 These courses may come from ME or from other departments.
 A key determining factor for any graduate level course to be acceptable on a POS in ME is that it is “technical and quantitative in content”.
 Approved Applied Math courses would be categorized as related.